-In Art you will be assessed through studio presentations, essays, coursework and dissertation.
+In Art, you will be assessed through studio presentations, essays and coursework.
 In studio modules there is formative and self-assessment with written feedback at an interim point in the year.
 Summative assessment at the end of the Part is through presentation and documentation.